bobheadxi/bobheadxi.github.io/about.md

 <h1>👋</h1>
 <h1 style="font-weight:500;margin-top:-0.5rem;text-align:center;">about me!</h1>

 Hey!
 My name is Robert and I am a mathematics student studying at the University of British Columbia with a passion for tech and building stuff.

-My professional experience includes software engineering internships at [Riot Games](/riot-games) and the [Michael Smith Genome Sciences Center](/bcgsc), as well as part-time, remote software development positions at startups like [Sumus Property Group](/sumus) and [RTrade Technologies](/rtrade-techologies/) while I am taking classes.
-See a summary of my experience [here](https://bobheadxi.dev/#work-experience)!
+My professional experience includes software engineering internships at [Sourcegraph](/sourcegraph) (where I currently work), [Riot Games](/riot-games), and the [Michael Smith Genome Sciences Center](/bcgsc), as well as part-time remote software development positions at startups like [Sumus Property Group](/sumus) and [RTrade Technologies](/rtrade-techologies/) while I taking classes.
+See a summary of my experience [here](/#work-experience)!

-Outside of work and class, I participated actively for almost 2 years as a [tech lead in UBC Launch Pad](https://bobheadxi.dev/what-is-launch-pad), leading and mentoring teams of students on collaborative projects and driving programs and workshops aimed at building a community of aspiring software engineers at my university.
-I also volunteered as a [web developer for nwPlus](https://bobheadxi.dev/nwhacks2019/) building the website and application system behind one of the largest hackathons in western Canada, nwHacks.
-I also frequently experiment with different technologies and ideas through [my projects](/open-source) and [writing](/blog).
+Outside of work and class, I participated actively for several years as a [tech lead and co-president in UBC Launch Pad](/what-is-launch-pad), leading and mentoring teams of students on collaborative projects and driving programs and workshops aimed at building a community of aspiring software engineers at my university.
+I volunteered for some time as a [web developer for nwPlus](/nwhacks2019/) building the website and application system behind one of the largest hackathons in western Canada, nwHacks.
+I love experimenting with different technologies and ideas through [my projects](/open-source) and [writing](/blog).

 <p align="center">
     <img src="/assets/images/projects/inertia-talk.png" width="50%" />